 Please come to testing during your designated time frame and please be courteous to other performers.
 You will not have time for a full run of your piece and you will be sharing the stage with others.

-Be mindful that there could be over 100 of you that will need to stage test that day so please keep your testing to about 4-5 minutes.
+Be mindful that there could be over 100 of you that will need to stage test that day so please keep your testing to about 3-4 minutes ( exact length of time will be specified per event).
 You will need to chat with our Stage manager about starting position, crash mats, props, and anything else you need her to know pertaining to your routine.

 Please refer to the Competitor Packet if you are a non-pole dancer who will NOT be attending stage testing.